 When you are satisfied with the segmentation, click Apply.
 The Image Segmenter changes the color of the segmented part of the image to yellow.
 To view the mask image, click Show Binary.
 There a few small white spots in the background area of the image.
 These can be cleaned up using morphological processing available through the Image Segmenter app.
-Click Close Graph Cut.
+Click Create Mask.

 Clear the small white spots from the mask image.
 Click Morphology.
 The Image Segmenter opens the Morphology tab.
 Select Erosion from the menu of morphological operations.
 Increase the radius of the structuring element to 5 to remove the white spots.
 Click Apply and Close Morphology.